tadeodonegana/tadeodonegana.github.io/src/content/post/react-agent-framework-by-scratch-python/index.md

 4. Querying the Agent

-Now, let's create an agent and see how the thought and action steps work:
+Let's create an agent and see how the thought and action steps work:

 ```py
 agentOne = Agent(prompt)